etoler1841/jade-theme/README.md

 To work on the theme:

 1. Clone this repo and open in VS Code
-2. Open run `View → Run`
+2. Run the extension. `View → Run`
 3. Click `Launch Extension`.
-This will open up another VS Code Editor
+This will open up another VS Code Editor.
 4. Make changes to `jade.json`.
 You will see changes reflected in the other editor that opened in step 3.

-If you are making a Pull Request, Please give me a screenshot of before/after!
+If you are making a Pull Request, please give me a screenshot of before/after!

 ## Deploying a new version

 These are mostly notes for me.

 1. Increment the version number in `package.json`
-1. run `npm run bundle`
+2. Run `npm run bundle`
-1. run `npm run publish`
+3. Run `npm run publish`

 ## I don't like something

 First, this theme is new so if something is funky, please open an issue.
 There are many languages and parts of VS Code I don't use, so let me know!

 These are the things we have control over.
-If you would like to change something, you can either open a PR and see if I'd like it added, or override the colours in your own settings.json file.
+If you would like to change something, you can either open a PR and see if I'd like it added, or override the colors in your own settings.json file.

 https://code.visualstudio.com/docs/getstarted/theme-color-reference